Boudry-Felix/EIH_Classifier/README.md

 ### Descriptive analysis

 This first approach is based on several clustering methods.
-The purpose is to determine if it is possible to regroup subjects using only gas exchange values in order to categorize them as EIH athletes or NEIH athletes.
-For more details about this methods, visit [scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#clustering).
+The purpose is to determine if it is possible to regroup subjects using only gas exchange values in order to categorize them as EIH athletes or NEIH (not EIH) athletes.
+For more details about those methods, visit [scikit-learn](https://scikit-learn.org/stable/modules/clustering.html#clustering).

 ### Predictive analysis